forestryio/forestry.io/hugo/content/blog/discontinuing-wysiwyg-editor-new-focus-on-markdown.md

 ---
 {{% tip %}}
 Forestry.io is currently using two editors.
-This article only affects those users that are using HTML (.html) files and not Markdown (.md) files to edit their content.
-Our Markdown Editor stays unaffected by this change.
-{{% /tip %}}
+This change only affects those users that are using HTML (.html) files and not Markdown (.md) files to edit their content.
+Our Markdown Editor stays unaffected by this change. {{% /tip %}}

 The WYSIWYG / HTML Editor has proven to be less and less the state-of-the-art content editing experience it once set out to be.
 Considering the issues the WYSIWYG Editor causes and the merits Markdown provides we made the decision to discontinue our WYSIWYG / HTML Editor on 5/11/2018.